The vicarage practice

 for more information on what a body psychotherapy session looks like see:

 I practice as a fully accredited psychotherapist at The Vicarage Practice, which is based in Hebden Bridge.
-With more than ten years in professional practice, I am here to guide you through life’s most complex and difficult matters.
+With more than fifteen years in professional practice, I am here to guide you through life’s most complex and difficult matters.
 I care about my clients' well-being and offer psychotherapy according to their individual needs.
 I work using a combination of body-orientated, and humanistic psychotherapy.

 INTEGRATIVE MINDBODY THERAPY PRACTITIONER